Your family will need to know what your last wishes are to make sure they become true,

 But while it’s well known that your Will looks after what happens to your money, property and other valuables, what about your body?

-Many people do not feel comfortable making their own funeral arrangements, but as everyone will die at some point, you should really give it some thought.
+Many people do not feel comfortable making their own funeral arrangements, however, you should really give it some thought.
 Would you prefer a simple cremation, a religious burial ceremony or perhaps you might wish to leave your body to science.

-Around 600 people leave their body to medical science every year but if you’d like to join that number you will need to include a specific clause in your Will to cover this very issue as your decision has to be made in writing and witnessed.
-This clause is particularly important as your decision to leave your body to science will affect your family and some family members find it hard to come to terms with this wish.
+Around 600 people leave their body to medical science every year.
+If you’d like to join that number you will need to include a specific clause in your Will to cover this very issue.
+Your decision has to be made in writing and witnessed.
+This clause is particularly important as your decision to leave your body to science will affect your family.
+Some family members find it hard to come to terms with this wish.

-You should inform your next of kin and the executor of your Will (if they’re not the same person) as your executor or next of kin will not be allowed to arrange a whole body donation if you have not given consent yourself during your life.
+You should inform your next of kin and the executor of your Will as they will not be allowed to arrange a whole body donation if you have not given consent yourself during your life.

 It is also very important your solicitors are made aware of the deceased’s wish to donate their body.
 This makes sure the necessary administrative procedures are started promptly to meet the timescales required by medical schools.